Mommy Must Haves for 6 Month Old Babies

 After a few bouts with the hysteria of a gassy baby, I realized just how important having the right bottle is.
-While I once balked at the many parts of Dr. Brown’s bottles (I love the girl pack), I now understand their magic.
-Plus, I can wash bottles in a flash (and have a nanny to help), so I don’t mind having the extra parts to clean.
-Their internal vent system helps reduce colic, spit-up, burping and gas by eliminating negative pressure and air bubbles, helps preserve vitamins C, A, & E by minimizing oxidation of breastmilk and formula, and provides vacuum-free feeding similar to breastfeeding.
+While I once balked at the many parts of Dr. Brown’s bottles but now I understand their magic.
+Make no mistake, they’re a pain to clean but they’re worth it.
+Plus, you can buy the dishwasher caddy, which I highly recommend.
+I do love the girl pack above but I recommend getting some of their glass bottles as well to reduce the exposure of plastic.
+If you’re wondering why people love them, it’s because their internal vent system helps reduce colic, spit-up, burping and gas by eliminating negative pressure and air bubbles, helps preserve vitamins C, A, & E by minimizing oxidation of breastmilk and formula, and provides vacuum-free feeding similar to breastfeeding.
 Dr. Brown’s bottles are BPA-free and contain no PVC, lead or phthalates.

 Make My Belly Fit

 I love holding my little one in a baby carrier so she can see the world.
 If you live in a cold climate like I do, though, it becomes challenging in the winter to continue to do so.
 To keep your baby warm, you have to bundle your little one in layers and hold a blanket over her.
 While you may be able to keep her warm enough, what about you?
 I was always freezing.
 Enter the most genius device ever—the BellyFit.
 It creates an extender that simply zips right in your jacket so you and your little one can both stay warm.
 The same company also makes a maternity jacket by using an appropriately-shaped extender.
 The BellyFit is a piece of fabric (you can also buy a warmth insert) that zips right into your own coat.
 Then poof!
 Your baby fits.
 BellyFit make adapters to fit most coats but some don’t even need it.
 There is a simple quiz on the website to determine what item you will need.